steveesamson/slicks/README.md

 model.extend({

     sync: function (url, method, param, cb) {
- /*Persist or remote somewhere here and thereafter invoke the callback*/
+        /*Persist or remote somewhere here
+        and thereafter invoke the callback*/
         cb && cb({'text':'Sync override called...','method':method});
     }
 });

-/*Here you can then reliably post with the the new sync - simple, huh!*/ model.post('/users', {id: 'steve'}, function (e,msg) {
+/*Here you can then reliably post with the the new sync - simple, huh!*/ model.post('/users', {id: 'steve'}, function (error, msg) {

     if(!e)
 	{